 “Unwanted ad injectors aren’t part of a healthy ads ecosystem.
-They’re part of an environment where bad practices hurt users, advertisers, and publishers alike.” said Google.
-Nobody likes ad injection; it is placed without publisher’s consent, users are likely to install malware by clicking on an unknown ad, and advertisers lose impressions.
+They’re part of an environment where bad practices hurt users, advertisers, and publishers alike” said Google.
+Nobody likes ad injection; it is placed without the publisher’s consent, users are likely to install malware by clicking on an unknown ad, and advertisers lose impressions.

 But, What Is Ad Injection

 Ad injection is an activity involving insertion of ads on a publisher’s web page without taking his/her permission.
 It’s a program that can insert new ads or replace existing ones during web surfing sessions of a user.

 Publishers who are not running any ads on their web pages can also get affected as unwanted ads are blocking content on their webpages.
 Moreover, the visitors can be under threat posed by these ads via spam and malware stored in them.

 If we talk about advertisers, the ad spaces purchased by them to display their ads are falsely taken by unwanted ads due to ad injection.
 Worse, advertisers would have no idea if their ads are running or not.

 Whereas on the positive end of spectrum, Ad injector is used to boost or injects any kind of advert on a page of the publisher’s site.
-This helps publisher monetize their site and advertiser can also get more impressions.
+This helps publishers monetize their site and advertiser can also get more impressions.

 How Does Ad Injection Work?

 By clicking on these ads, users end up installing malware.
-In worst case scenario, malware combines itself with the existing software and downloads.
+In a worst-case scenario, malware combines itself with the existing software and downloads.
 All this happens because users are unable to distinguish between the ads infected with malware and ads which are legit Take a look at some findings researched by Google: